smartsendio/woocommerce/smart-send-logistics/readme.txt

 == Changelog ==

 = 8.0.4 =
+* Add a help text to action buttons when operating in demo demo
 * Fix unexpected error when no API Token is entered in the plugin settings

 = 8.0.3 =